Kuhlemeier-lab/Petunia_hybrid_pollinator_genetics/README.md

 These are performed with the software [GEMMA](https://github.com/genetics-statistics/GEMMA).

 The analyses require phenotype and genotype data as input.
-To prepare the genotype data I used script [13a_gwas_genotype_formatting.sh]
-(code/13a_gwas_genotype_formatting.sh) which uses the script [bcf2bbgeno_edit.pl](code/bcf2bbgeno_edit.pl) to convert the vcf into a bimbam format file.
+To prepare the genotype data I used script [13a_gwas_genotype_formatting.sh](code/13a_gwas_genotype_formatting.sh) which uses the script [bcf2bbgeno_edit.pl](code/bcf2bbgeno_edit.pl) to convert the vcf into a bimbam format file.

 To prepare the phenotype I used an R script, [13b_gwas_phenotype_formatting.Rmd](code/13b_gwas_phenotype_formatting.Rmd).
 In the latter I also tested the normality of the phenotype distributions.
-The output of the R markdown in available in [13b_gwas_phenotype_formatting.html](code/13b_gwas_phenotype_formatting.html).

-In the R markdown script [13b](code/13b_gwas_phenotype_formatting.Rmd) I also analysed the phenotype data.
-I plotted their distributions, and checked their pairwise correlations and correlation to the genomic PCA.
-The markdown output in html is available in [13b_gwas_phenotype_formatting.html](code/13b_gwas_phenotype_formatting.html).
 Each phenotypic trait is assigned an integer in order to be able to loop through them more easily in the analyses.

-1. Tube length
-2. Pistil length
+1. Pistil exsertion
-3. Flavonol content
+2. Flavonol content
-4. Anthocyanin content
+3. Anthocyanin content

 I then use the genotype hardfiltered_biallelic_cr09_mm005.bimbam.gz and phenotype [pheno_gwas.bimbam](data/pheno_gwas.bimbam) input files to perform the association analyses and the estimation of the genetic architecture.
 This is done with script [13c_gwas_bslmm.sh](code/13c_gwas_bslmm.sh).